Posted On Dec 23, 2019

 What are the complications after HIPEC?

 It is important to note that HIPEC is tough on the body.
-It is experiencing the compounding effects of a major surgery, addition of chemo and an increase in temperature.
-The effects of fever, i.e., increase in metabolic rate, sweating, weakness, high heart rate and low urine output are experienced on a magnified scale.
-For the first one or two weeks after the HIPEC procedure, the patients are prone to bacterial, fungal and/or viral infections due to decreased immunity and need constant monitoring.
+It is experiencing the compounding effects of major surgery, the addition of chemo, and an increase in temperature.
+The effects of fever, i.e., increase in metabolic rate, sweating, weakness, high heart rate, and low urine output are experienced on a magnified scale.
+For the first one or two weeks after the HIPEC procedure, the patients are prone to bacterial, fungal, and/or viral infections due to decreased immunity and need constant monitoring.
 The intestine takes some days to recover, so adequate nutrition including protein and albumin through the parenteral route.
-The doctors must perform hourly mobilizations so the patients don’t develop venous thrombosis or lung infection.
-In general, the complication rate is about two fold more than normal surgery, but highly manageable.
+The doctors must perform hourly mobilizations so the patients don’t develop venous thrombosis or a lung infection.
+In general, the complication rate is about twofold more than normal surgery, but highly manageable.

 It reduces the side effects of chemotherapy.